Frequently Asked Questions

 Who trained you?

 My father was my first teacher.
-I’ve trained with a lot of different martial artists over the years, though the only person I regard to be my master is a gentleman named Jerome, who was an SAS instructor.
+I’ve trained with a lot of different martial artists over the years, though I only regard one person to be my master, a man named Jerome, who was an SAS instructor.

 I’m a beginner.
 What would you advise?